 Through the Super Lawyers directory, we index attorneys who practice quality and excellence in their work.
-It is easy to browse employment & labor attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.
+It is easy to browse admiralty & maritime law attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.

 When you find attorneys who interest you, spend time and explore their profiles.
-There you will find the employment & labor attorney's contact, education, and biographical information to supplement your research.
-Where possible, our profiles will also include links to the employment & labor lawyer's personal biography, firm website, and other relevant information to consider.
+There you will find the admiralty & maritime law attorney's contact, education, and biographical information to supplement your research.
+Where possible, our profiles will also include links to the admiralty & maritime law lawyer's personal biography, firm website, and other relevant information to consider.